+The brightly colored Yellow-collared Chlorophonia (photo Gilberto Collazos).
 Day 16.
 Sonso Lake and transfer to Anchicaya We will have an easy morning visiting the Sonso Lake and looking for Spectacled Parrotlet, Jet Antbird, the endemic Apical Flycatcher, the secretive Dwarf Cuckoo, Orange-crowned Euphonia, Common Potoo, Common Nighthawk, Fulvous Whistling Duck, Red-breasted Blackbird, Oriole Blackbird, and several aquatic species that we may have missed before in the Barranquilla marshes.
 After lunch we will transfer to Anchicaya in the Chocó lowlands and, if time permits, spend the afternoon enjoying the hummingbird feeders of Doña Dora, where normally we find White-whiskered Hermit, Green Thorntail, and White-tailed Hillstar.
 The fruit feeders attract Toucan Barbet.
 Overnight: Hotel El Campanario, El Queremal Day 17.
 Anchicaya lowlands Today we will focus on lowland Chocó species such as Golden-chested Tanager, Scarlet-and-white Tanager, Emerald Tanager, Rufous-throated Tanager, Rufous-winged Tanager, Grey-and-gold Tanager, Pacific Antwren, Lita Woodpecker, Choco Toucan, Yellow-throated Toucan, Collared Aracari, Black-capped Pygmy Tyrant, Pacific Flatbill, Sulphur-rumped Myiobius, Buff-rumped Warbler, White-whiskered Puffbird, Purple-crowned Fairy, Bay Wren, Choco Warbler, and with luck Lemon-spectacled Tanager and Tooth-billed Hummingbird.
 After some intense birding along the Anchicaya road we will arrive at Buenaventura on the Pacific coast for an overnight.
 Overnight: Cosmos Pacifico Hotel, Buenaventura

-White-booted Racket-tail can be seen at Finca Alejandria.
+The gorgeous Scarlet-and-white Tanager (photo Gilberto Collazos).
 Day 18.
-Birding San Cipriano and transfer to Calí We will spend the morning birding in the San Cipriano Reserve, looking for Chocó specialists such as Stub-tailed Antbird, Black-breasted Puffbird, Scarlet-thighed Dacnis, Scarlet-browed Tanager, Blue-whiskered Tanager, Spot-crowned Antvireo, Dusky Pigeon, Barred

-Puffbird, Moustached Antwren, Chestnut-backed Antbird, Bicolored Antbird, and if we are lucky the most wanted Ocellated Antbird, Rose-faced Parrot, and Five-colored Barbet.
+Birding San Cipriano and transfer to Calí We will spend the morning birding in the San Cipriano Reserve, looking for Chocó specialties such as Stub-tailed Antbird, Black-breasted Puffbird, Scarlet-thighed Dacnis, Scarlet-browed Tanager, Blue-whiskered Tanager, Spot-crowned Antvireo, Dusky Pigeon, Barred Puffbird, Moustached Antwren, Chestnut-backed Antbird, Bicolored Antbird, and if we are lucky we could find the the most-wanted Ocellated Antbird, Rose-faced Parrot, Black-tipped Cotinga and Five-colored Barbet.
 Then we will drive to Calí on a new, paved road.
 Overnight: Hampton by Hilton Calí, Calí Day 19.
-Finca Alejandria and departure On our last morning we will visit the famous Finca Alejandria, where we will look for hummingbirds including Long-tailed Sylph, White-booted Racket-tail (a recent split from Booted Racket-tail), Bronzy Inca, and Blue-headed Sapphire.
+La Florida Reserve, Finca Alejandria and departure On our final morning, we will focus on the area known as Km 18, visiting two important birding hotspots.
+First, we will visit La Florida Reserve to look for the endemic Chestnut Wood Quail, which comes to a feeder here.
+Afterwards, we will head to the famous Finca Alejandria, where we will look for hummingbirds including Long-tailed Sylph, White-booted Racket-tail (a recent split from Booted Racket-tail), Bronzy Inca, and Blue-headed Sapphire.
 The tanager feeders attract the handsome Red-headed Barbet, Saffron-crowned Tanager, Golden-naped Tanager, Summer Tanager, Lemon-rumped Tanager, Green Honeycreeper, and the striking Multicolored Tanager.
 Other species here include the endemic Colombian Chachalaca, Crimson-rumped Toucanet, and Black-winged Saltator.
 After lunch we will transfer to the Calí airport to connect with your international flights.

-The brightly colored Green Honeycreeper can be seen at Finca Alejandria.
+Rose-faced Parrot will be searched for in the San Cipriano Reserve (photo Gilberto Collazos).

 Please note that the itinerary cannot be guaranteed as it is only a rough guide and can be changed (usually slightly) due to factors such as availability of accommodation, updated information on the state of accommodation, roads, or birding sites, the discretion of the guides and other factors.
 In addition, we sometimes have to use a different international guide from the one advertised due to tour scheduling.

+Duration: 19 days Group Limit: 4 - 8

+Dates: 18 February - 08 March 2024

+Start: Barranquilla

+End: Calí

+Prices: US\$10,503 per person sharing (2024)

+plus approximately US\$277 for the domestic flight, which we will

+book for you